mattyoung101/impulse/README.md

 Right now we do not have the financial resources to target ASIC production (both in terms of EDA tools and actually getting on a shuttle), and it is unlikely that this design would be good enough to fab anyway.

-That being said, if time and motivation permit, I will look into OpenLane and the Skywater open source PDK to see if I can produce a design that could in theory be fabbed, just for fun :P
+That being said, given I am very interested in ASIC fabrication, once this project is complete and tested on an FPGA, I plan to look into OpenLane and the Skywater 130nm open-source PDK to see if I can produce a design that could in theory be fabbed, just for fun!

 ## Licence
 Mozilla Public License 2.0